eff-kay/ub-hugo/content/about.md

 **Senior Software Development Engineer @ Mentor Graphics**

  - By day, I port Nucleus RTOS to different architectures.
- - Have resolved bugs and ported almost all of the drivers available, CAN, USB, ETHERNET, SD/MMC, I2C, SPI, DISPLAY, TOUCHSCREEN, AUDIO.
- - Implemented a bootloader from scratch for Nucleus for imx6.
+ - Implemented a bootloader from scratch for Nucleus for a variety of targets.
  - Restructured/Implemented drivers for Nucleus Safety Cert
+ - Have resolved bugs and ported almost all of the drivers available, CAN, USB, ETHERNET, SD/MMC, I2C, SPI, DISPLAY, TOUCHSCREEN, AUDIO, to name a few...

+ **Senior Hero @ Jfreaks**

+ - By night, I validate some crazy ideas in the web dev space.
+ - Stack include, grails (learning), django(expert), aws,azure